cristi-lupu/Youth/README.md

 ## 👨🏻‍💻 To Do
 - [x] Add CI
 - [ ] Change icons (i think, can be better 😊)
-- [ ] Apply for production Unsplash Developers.
+- [x] Apply for production Unsplash Developers.
 Will increase number of requests to 5000 per hour.
 Now is 50 per hour.
+(They rejected me, because this app reproduce most of core functionality of their app 😬)
 - [ ] Add persistance layer
 - [ ] Add collections, see [Collections](https://unsplash.com/explore/collections)
 - [ ] Add user login / logout + like / unlike + Me Profile